Written by: Jessica Lefroy

 – Remember that regular and vigorous currying is even more necessary after a horse is clipped to ensure the coat is conditioned with natural oils.

-Most horses will need sedation before a full body clip.
+Most horses will need sedation before full body clipping.
 If this is the case, it is imperative not to leave the horse unattended, so be prepared with all of your equipment.
 Start with the head, then move to the most dangerous areas while the horse is most deeply sedated.
 Most often this means the hind legs, flank, belly, front legs, and then proceed with the rest of the body and neck.
 Some horses will sweat heavily while under sedation, often in the elbow, behind the ears, and flanks, so these areas should be dealt with swiftly to avoid complications.
 Moving swiftly and efficiently is of utmost importance while the horse is under sedation, and so a proper technique will help avoid body soreness and irritation.
 Know that horses can still kick even while under sedation, so always practice safe horsemanship and don’t become complacent.

 Always clip in short strokes and keeping the blades parallel to the skin to avoid clipper marks.
 Clip against the direction of the hair, and stretch out the skin to get a close shave.
 When all is said and done, examine closely at all angles and under various light conditions to be sure no spots have been missed.
-A warm and damp towel over the horse will sooth the skin and help minimize any heat lines that may have popped up during the clip.
+A warm and damp towel over the horse will sooth the skin and help minimize any heat lines that may have popped up during the clipping.